 ***It’s important to understand that simply because you’ve been denied a life insurance policy in the past, does not mean you can never be accepted by another life insurance carrier.

+What can I do if I am denied life insurance?
 First of all, when you have health issues, going with the cheapest policy is not always your best option.
 It’s more important that you are working with the right insurance company, one that will provide reliable coverage.
+Whether it be term life insurance or whole life insurance.
+Your life insurance agent will know exactly the underwriting guidelines for all the insurance agencies.
+If one will deny coverage due to smoking or health problems another will approve you.

 Secondly, while we always encourage people to get multiple quotes before settling on a life insurance company, you shouldn’t apply for them all at once.
 You definitely want to check out the best life insurance companies.
 But if they see how many current companies you’re applying with, they’ll be less likely to insure you.